 Skip to content

-In a sliding scale private Zoom session, we can talk frankly about your writing goals, creative challenges, habits, and strengths.
+In a 1-hr sliding scale private Zoom session, we can talk honestly about your writing goals, creative challenges, habits, and strengths.

-I’ve been writing for 20 years.
+I’ve been writing for decades and reached millions of people across dozens of mediums and genres.
 Let me save you some time.

 WRITING is for EVERYONE.